Learn the common signs of mental illness in adults and adolescents.

 Missing doses of quetiapine may increase your risk for a relapse in your symptoms.

-Do not stop taking quetiapine or change your dose without talking to with your healthcare provider first.
+Do not stop taking quetiapine or change your dose without talking with your healthcare provider first.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with schizophrenia who wish to become pregnant face important decisions.
 This is a complex decision since untreated schizophrenia has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.